by • January 28, 2021

 Next return to your DreamFactory environment.
 To begin, click on the Services tab and then click on the “Select Service Type” dropdown.
 Choose PostgreSQL from the Databases menu, and then click “Create” to begin generating your PostgreSQL REST API.

-From this point we suggest reading reading chapter 3 of our “Getting Started with DreamFactory” guide, because it will walk you through the entire API generation process, including guidance regarding subsequent configuration of role-based access controls, API key generation, and finally querying the API.
+From this point we suggest reading reading our “Getting Started with DreamFactory” guide, because it will walk you through the entire API generation process, including guidance regarding subsequent configuration of role-based access controls, API key generation, and finally querying the API.

 Join the DreamFactory newsletter list.